divyapodila/5143-OS-101/Assignments/P03/ReadME.md

  -Arguments:

+ -> sched Type:

- -> sched = RR for RoundRobin Scheduling  (Enter "RR" in caps only since, Case sensitive)
+          = RR for RoundRobin Scheduling  (Enter "RR" in caps only since, Case sensitive)

           = PB for Priority Based Scheduling (Enter "PB" in caps only)